 Since law school Ms. Hertog has not only continued serving as a passionate advocate for students, but has worked in the United States Congress and practiced law in New York City.
 Ms. Hertog has spoken around the country about learning disorders, special education law and advocacy, Response to Intervention and special needs school vouchers, like Florida’s McKay Scholarship.
 Ms. Hertog has also been recognized nationally for her practical knowledge and experience relating to non-traditional school choices for disabled and disadvantaged students.

 In recent years she has gained successful experience in federal court litigation.
-She currently serves on the Board of Directors of Step Up for Students, a non-profit 501(c)(3) organization whose mission is to provide scholarships to low-income and disabled students.
+She currently serves on the Board of Directors of Step Up for Students, a non-profit 501(c)(3) organization whose mission is to provide scholarships to low-income and disabled students, and is a member of the Disability Rights Bar Association and the Counsel for Parent Attorneys and Advocates.

 Reach Allison at Allison@MakingSchoolWork.com